The Texas Seminar

 The training philosophy of our Seminar is based on the understanding that Jungian analysis involves an integration of clinical, intellectual, symbolic, emotional and ethical expertise.
 We are grounded first and foremost in the importance of a personal analysis for analytic learning.
 Therefore, we require a minimum of 100 hours of analysis before a person can be considered for entry into our Seminar, and strongly recommend multiple sessions a week at some point during their training.
 It is important that applicants possess an understanding of the commitment such a process entails.

-The Seminar convenes 10 hours for 9 weekends, each weekend consisting of 10 hours of didactic instruction and 1 hour process group, held at a separate location.
-Participants also participate in monthly 4-6 hour clinical colloquium to discuss cases with an experienced analyst.
+The Seminar convenes 10 hours for 9 weekends, each weekend consisting of 10 hours of didactic instruction.
+Participants also participate in monthly 4-6 hour clinical colloquium to discuss cases with an experienced analyst and in a process group which meets three times per year.
 The subject matter of the didactic part of the Seminar is focused on a comprehensive understanding of Jung’s Collected Works, on myth, symbol, and current advances in Jungian thought.
 This includes some of post-Jungian and psychoanalytic innovations along with classical and archetypal approaches.
 Our hope is that Seminar participants will find their own point of view.
 Toward this end process groups are an integral part of our curriculum, along with regular case presentations and written papers.